xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

-- [ ] DropUnit/AttackTarget clockwise picker: -x up is clockwise, +x up is counter.
+- ChooseTarget has been refactored for smoother controls.
-  - If we right a Point method called 'radial force' or something that returns -1 for counter 1 for clock, we could probably solve the awkwardness of the clockwise picker.
+- [ ] Do the same for DropUnit.
-  - [ ] press determines the radial direction, holdPulsar maintains it
+  - [ ] Extract the behavior to some RadialPointIncrementer class.

 - [ ] Multi-controller support.
   - [ ] Board Players, or some association, knows the boardplayer-to-controller mappings.